ASgoPew/TUI/Documentation/en_VisualObject.md

 * virtual void **UpdateThisNative**()
 	* Overridable method for updates related to this node.
 Don't change this object's position/size in in this method.
 * void **UpdateBounds**()
-	* Calculate Bounds for this node (intersection of Parent's layout offset/alignment offset and Parent's Bounds).
+	* Calculate Bounds for this node (intersection of Parent's layout indent/alignment indent and Parent's Bounds).
 * void **UpdateChildSize**()
 	* Updates child sizes with call of overridable child.UpdateSizeNative().
 * virtual (int, int) **UpdateSizeNative**()